Deviations from spectral Dirac comb due to semiperiodic pulses: Poisson summation formula

 Suppose the Fourier transform of the function $h$ and its inverse are defined as in \Eqsref{eq:fourier_trans} and \eqref{eq:inv_fourier_trans}, respectively.
 Further suppose that $\abs{h(s)} \leq A(1+\abs{s})^{-1-\delta}$ and $\abs{\four{h}{\theta}} \leq A(1+\abs{\theta/2 \pi})^{-1-\delta}$ with $A>0$ and $\delta>0$.
 Then

-where both series converge absolutely. \begin{itemize} \item Note that the inequality conditions guarantee that both $\abs{h(s)}$ and $\abs{\four{h}{\theta}}$ are integrable, which again guarantees that both $h$ and its Fourier transform are continuous and vanish at infinity (Theorem I.1.2 in \Ref{stein-IntroductionFourier-1975})). \item Using properties of the Fourier transform, the summation formula can be cast to a number of different forms:
+where both series converge absolutely.
+Note that the inequality conditions guarantee that both $\abs{h(s)}$ and $\abs{\four{h}{\theta}}$ are integrable, which again guarantees that both $h$ and its Fourier transform are continuous and vanish at infinity (Theorem I.1.2 in Ref.~\onlinecite{steinIntroductionFourierAnalysis1975}).